fortinet-fortisoar/connector-cymulate-phishing-awareness/docs/cymulate-phishing-awareness.md

 <pre>yum install cyops-connector-cymulate-phishing-awareness</pre>

 ## Prerequisites to configuring the connector
-- You must have the credentials of Cymulate Phishing Awareness server to which you will connect and perform automated operations.
+- You must have the credentials of Cymulate Phishing Awareness - BAS server to which you will connect and perform automated operations.
-- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the Cymulate Phishing Awareness server.
+- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the Cymulate Phishing Awareness - BAS server.

 ## Minimum Permissions Required
 - Not applicable